curlycortex/FODS24_G4-B/README.md

 ## Running the Project
 - Ensure all dependencies are installed.
 - Place the dataset file (dataset.csv) in the project directory.
+- Verify that an output folder exists in the project directory to save the output files.
+If it doesn't exist, create it.
 - Run the Python script `MLA_Project17_G4-B.py`to execute the entire workflow.